 The fishing at the Lake is second to none.
 The Barramundi in the Dam can grow to a colossal size, as they have no natural predators like crocodiles.

 The world record Barramundi (121 cm and 38.75 kg) and the world record Sooty Grunter (5.45 kilograms) were caught in Lake Tinaroo.
 The famous Barra Bash is held each year around November.
 There is no closed season or a maximum size limit.

 The lake’s ability to produce World Record fish makes it a unique fishing destination.

 The Dam was started in 1953 and completed in 1958.
-It’s now one of the three largest water storages in Queensland.
-Damming the Barron River, it supplies water for local farming.
+It’s now one of the three most extensive water storage in Queensland.
+Damming the Barron River supplies water for local farming.
 It also supplements the water moving through the Barron Gorge Hydro-Electricity Station.